G2Lab/PanMixer/README.md

 We suggest upon cloning this repository to copy the config, `cp config.yaml config.local.yaml` and changing the configurations in `config.local.yaml`

 > Note: Large data assets (pangenomes, read fastqs, 1000 Genomes datasets) are **not bundled** in this repository.
 You must download them yourselves.
-We provide scripts to help you :)
+All data used in this study are publicly available.
+Download links are provided :)
 ---

 ## Dataset installation and preprocessing